novak/breeze/README.md

 This project will provide an opportunity to experiment with new platform features and functionality in a product simple enough to iterate on.

+Breeze runs on Android 4.4 and higher.

+### Data Source API Keys

 Prior to building and running the application, you'll need to obtain API keys from [Dark Sky](https://darksky.net/dev) and [Weather Underground](https://www.wunderground.com/weather/api).

-Breeze runs on Android 4.4 and higher.
+Copy the keys.properties.example file to keys.properties:

+        $ cp keys.properties.example keys.properties

+Open the keys.properties file and enter your keys where the placeholders are.
+This will make the keys available through the BuildConfig class in Java.

 ### Features